lexa609/Simos12_Patch/Patch.md

 3231c         DA 00 3C 02 DA 01 02 F2  ==> 00 00 00 00 DA 01 02 F2
 ```
+The checksum can be calculated using a Python script. https://github.com/TheFlashBold/simos-12.1-stuff/blob/master/Patch%20ASW.md

 ## How to install it in the ECU

 <pre>
-Simos12.1 can be read on the table without opening
+Simos12.1 can be read on the table without opening using Bench Mode

 To read the ECU completely, including the OTP area, you will need - ECUbench-3.1.3.5 (AMTbst)